wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 ## Manage Workspace Access

 Since you will likely invite stakeholders from different parts of the API Lifecycle, you can limit and restrict who gets access to what.
-You can change roles for specific users as needed.

-To assign roles for your workspace:
+To change a member's role for your workspace:

 1. From the workspace home page, select **Members**.
+2. Select the down arrow icon next to a user's role.
+3. Select the new role from the drop-down menu.

+If you're a workspace owner, you can also update multiple members at once:

+1. From the workspace home page, select **Members**.
-2. Select one or more users, and then select the **Change Role** icon.
+2. Select one or more members by selecting the checkbox next to the user's name.
+3. Select the **Change Role** icon.
+4. Select the new role from the drop-down menu.
+5. Select **Change** in the dialog box.

 ### Change Guest Access